vkanimea/bankstmt/README.md

 ### Output Files

-The script generates the following output files:
+The script generates the following output op a pdf for bar, pie chart for summary visualization.

-1. `report.txt`: This is a text file that contains the financial report in a tabular format.
-2. `report.pdf`: This is a PDF file that contains the financial report in a graphical format.
-It includes a pie chart and a bar graph.
-3. `report.csv`: This is a CSV file that contains the raw data used to generate the report.

 All output files are saved in the same directory where the script is run.